Kate Ellen

 Q What steps did you take to get to where you are now?

-Every circuitous reroute in my life, in retrospect, now feels absolutely essential—I've integrated everything into a unified practice that blends all my interests into something absolutely unparalleled.
+Every circuitous reroute in my life now feels absolutely essential in retrospect.
+I've integrated all of it into a unified practice that blends everything I've ever been interested in into something I genuinely can't find anywhere else.

 Q How do you stand out in your field?